EricssonResearch/openwebrtc-ios-sdk/README.md

 *WARNING!* There are remaing issues in the .podspec's that requires you to _manually_ fix a few things in your Xcode workspace, see below.
 We hope to sort these out ASAP.
 If you have an idea of what might be wrong, let us know!

-## Fix Header Search Path
+## Fix Header Search Path and dylibs
 After every run of `pod install` you need to _manually_ add the following to Header Search Paths:
 * `"${PODS_ROOT}/OpenWebRTC/OpenWebRTC.framework/Headers"` (recursive)

-and add following dynamic libs to the Frameworks folder of your main project:
+and add the following dynamic libs to the Frameworks folder of your main project:
 * `libresolv.dylib`
 * `libc++.dylib`

-Note that the version (0.1 in the example above) should match the version of the OpenWebRTC pod you are currently installing.

 ## Usage
 Example Podfile: